LechevSpace/LechevSpace.github.io/src/Motto.md

 # Motto @ Lechev.space

 ## Why ❓
-# ℹ️ To save our planet 🌍 and excel technology 🧑‍🔬
+# ℹ️ To save our planet 🌍 & excel technology 🧑‍🔬

 ## How ❓
 # ℹ️ By starting a Space company 🚀